An alternative foundation of quantum theory

 Up to now, I have assumed an irreducible representation of the group $G$.
 A severe problem with this, however, is that the group $G$ in many applications is Abelian, and Abelian groups have only one-dimensional irreducible representations.
 Then the above theory is trivial.

 In [4] this problem is solved by taking as a point of departure \emph{two different related maximal accessible variables} $\theta$ and $\eta$.
-Recall here the meaning of the word `different' discussed in Sction 3.
+Recall here the meaning of the word `different' discussed in Section 3.
 The main result is then as follows.

-\textbf{Theorem 4} \textit{Consider a context where there are two different related maximal accessible variables $\theta$ and $\eta$.
+\textbf{Theorem 4} \textit{Consider a context where there are two different maximal accessible variables $\theta$ and $\eta$.
 Assume that both $\theta$ and $\eta$ are real-valued or real vectors, taking at least two values.
-Make the following additional assumptions:}
+Assume Postulates 1-4, and make the following additional assumptions:}

 \textit{(i) On one of these variables, $\theta$, there can be defined a transitive group of actions $G$ with a trivial isotropy group and with a left-invariant measure $\rho$ on the space $\Omega_\theta$.}